iOS 12: Siri shortcuts, group FaceTime and 'memoji' animoji of you

 Search: You can now search for multiple search terms, people, and scenes.

-AR is a highlight in iOS 3, where multiple people on their own devices can interact in the same AR experience in real time.
+Augmented reality is a highlight in iOS 12, where multiple people on their own devices can interact in the same AR experience in real time.

 Measure app: A new app that uses the phone's camera to measure real-life objects accurately.
 This is important for placing objects, like a new desk you want to check out, in AR apps.

-Note: Editors' note: This story was originally published June 2, 2018 ad most recently updated June 4 at 11:32am PT.